-- 10.1 Highway Business and Hamlet Commercial development shall be located in the areas identified on Map 5 and Map 6. - 10.2 Development areas should proceed in an orderly and efficient manner and be supported by cost effective and efficient changes to the County's existing infrastructure and transportation networks.
+- 10.1 Highway business development shall be located in the areas identified on Map 5.
+Highway Business and Hamlet Commercial development shall be located in the areas identified on Map 5 and Map 6. - 10.2 Development areas should proceed in an orderly and efficient manner and be supported by cost effective and efficient changes to the County's existing infrastructure and transportation networks.